tajmone/PBCodeArcProto/_assets/MODULARIZATION_NOTES.md

 The two are independent from each other.
 The Project Integrity Step does some preliminary checks to verify if there are structural problems in the Archiv, but doesn't go as far as checking the integrity single resources.
 This is intended as a way to detect common problems before starting the conversion process.
 For this reason, errors are not tracked by this step, they are just reported to the user who is then asked if he still wants to go ahead.

-The management of errors during processing is another thing altogether, and it's handled by the [Error Tracker] Module, which is required to build a final report with statistics (which are useful to handle multiple errors).
+The management of errors during processing is another thing altogether, and it's handled by the [Errors Tracker] Module, which is required to build a final report with statistics (which are useful to handle multiple errors).

 ### Possible Changes